 Research analysts are not directly supervised by personnel from other areas of the Firm (in particular investment banking or sales and trading personnel) whose interests or functions may conflict with those of the research analysts.
 Senior Research Management personnel report either directly to Firm Management or to the most senior management level in the related sales and trading business.

-Evaluation and compensation: The evaluation and appraisal of research analysts for purposes of career advancement, compensation and promotion is structured so that non-research personnel do not exert inappropriate influence over analysts.
+Evaluation and compensation: The evaluation of research analysts for purposes of career advancement, compensation and promotion is structured so that non-research personnel do not exert inappropriate influence over analysts.
 The compensation of research analysts is determined on the basis of a number of factors, including quality, accuracy and value of research, productivity, experience, individual reputation, and evaluations by investor clients and employees in other parts of the Firm with whom analysts interact.
 Analysts' compensation may not be directly linked to specific transactions or the profitability of particular trading desks or investment banking groups but will in part reflect the overall profitability of the Firm as a whole, including the profitability of the Institutional Securities Group, which includes investment banking and sales and trading businesses.